By Diane Dhein, guest blogger

 Thanks, Diane, for sharing your vacation with us.
 Your photos of their beautiful gardens are wonderful!

 Learn more by watching this short clip from my Nancy’s Corner interview with Sonya Nash from Elkhart County in Indiana.
-Or watch the full episode of Jackets for Real People, part 2.

 Bye for now,